jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

     (i) the authorised person who is proposed to hold the approval does not hold a coastal permit under the Resource Management Act 1991 to occupy the relevant area of the coastal marine area for aquaculture activities; or
     (ii) that authorised person does hold a coastal permit of that kind but it has conditions specified under section 186H(3) of the Fisheries Act 1996; and
   (c) for an approval described in section 42(4)﻿(b) in relation to a coastal permit to occupy the relevant area of the coastal marine area for aquaculture activities, the coastal permit has conditions specified under section 186H(3) of the Fisheries Act 1996.
-(2) When the EPA provides the substantive application to the panel convener, the EPA must request that the relevant chief executive make a recommendation, in accordance with clauses 14 to 16 of Schedule 5, on the aquaculture decision to be made under section 80.
+(2) When the EPA notifies the panel convener under section 47B(2)﻿(a), the EPA must request that the relevant chief executive make a recommendation, in accordance with clauses 14 to 16 of Schedule 5, on the aquaculture decision to be made under section 80.
 (3) If the EPA sends 2 or more requests to the relevant chief executive at the same time, the EPA must indicate to the relevant chief executive the time at which the respective applications were received.
 (4) The EPA, at the direction of the panel that considers the substantive application, must notify the relevant chief executive of the date on which the panel intends to invite comments under section 53 at least 1 day before that date to allow the processes under clause 14 of Schedule 5 to occur at the same time.

 ### 49 EPA obtains section 18 report for listed project
 (1) This section applies to a substantive application that relates to a listed project.
-(2) When the EPA provides the substantive application to the panel convener, the EPA must request a report from the responsible agency that is prepared in accordance with section 18(2) and (3)﻿(a) (but does not contain the matters in section 18(2)﻿(l) and (m)).
+(2) When the EPA receives the substantive application, the EPA must request a report from the responsible agency that is prepared in accordance with section 18(2) and (3) (but does not contain the matters in section 18(2)﻿(l) and (m)).
 (3) The responsible agency must provide the report within 10 working days after receiving the request.

 **Steps by panel convener after receiving substantive application from EPA**

 ### 50 Panel convener sets up panel
-(1) The panel convener must set up a panel in accordance with Schedule 3 for each substantive application that the panel convener receives from the EPA.
+(1) The panel convener must set up a panel in accordance with Schedule 3 for each substantive application in respect of which the panel convener receives a notice under section 47B(2)﻿(a).
-(2) If a substantive application relates to a priority project, the panel convener must set up a panel for that application before setting up a panel for any substantive application that does not relate to a priority project.
+(2) If a substantive application relates to a priority project, the panel convener— (a) must set up a panel for that application before setting up a panel for any other substantive application that does not relate to a priority project; but
+  (b) is not required to pause or delay work that is already underway in setting up a panel for another substantive application, unless the other substantive application is a competing application in relation to the priority application.

 ### 51 Panel convener obtains other advice and reports
 (1) After receiving a substantive application from the EPA, the panel convener must direct the EPA to obtain—